-16.11 Details of supplementary mechanical fixings (including their arrangement in the boards) are specified in the project-specific design requirements based on pull-out test results, substrate type and wind loading data.
-Installation of mechanical fasteners must commence no earlier than 24 hours after the insulation boards have been adhesively fixed, and in any case after the adhesive has hardened.
+16.10 Details of mechanical fixings (including their arrangement in the slabs) are specified in the project-specific design requirements based on pull-out test results, substrate type and wind loading data.
+A minimum of 8.3 fixings per m should be installed, unless otherwise specified in the project-specific design (see Figure 2).
+If required, extra fixings can be applied at the edge zones to satisfy the wind load conditions.
+Holes are drilled into the substrate through the insulation, and the fixings are installed, fixing tightly to the slab using the dedicated driving system to ensure there is no risk of pull-off.
+Installation of mechanical fixings must commence no earlier than 24 hours after the insulation slabs have been adhesively fixed, and in any case after the adhesive has hardened.
+Care must be taken to ensure that the fixings are not overdriven.

-16.12 The surface of the boards should be smooth without high spots or irregularities.
-Any high spots or irregularities should be removed by lightly planing with a rasp.
-After sufficient stabilisation of the installed insulation (normally 2 days in warm and dry conditions, or a maximum of one week in cold and damp conditions, during which time the insulation should be protected from exposure to extreme weather conditions to prevent degradation), the wall is ready for the application of the basecoat.
+16.11 After sufficient stabilisation of the installed insulation (normally 2 days in warm and dry conditions, or a maximum of one week in cold and damp conditions, during which time the insulation should be protected from exposure to extreme weather conditions to prevent degradation), the wall is ready for the application of the basecoat.

-16.13 To fit around details such as doors and windows, boards may be cut with a sharp knife or a fine-tooth saw.
-Purpose-made window sills, seals and deflection channels, designed to prevent or manage water ingress and allow water to be shed clear of items bridging the cavity, should be fitted.
+16.12 To fit around details such as doors and windows, slabs may be cut with a sharp knife or a fine-tooth saw.
+Purpose-made window sills, seals and deflection channels designed to prevent or manage water ingress and allow water to be shed clear of items bridging the cavity should be fitted.
 The performance of these components is outside the scope of this Certificate.

-16.14 At all locations where there is a risk of insulant exposure (eg window reveals or eaves), the systems must be protected, eg by an adequate overhang or by purpose-made sub-sills, seals or flashing.
+16.13 At all locations where there is a risk of insulant exposure (eg window reveals or eaves), the systems must be protected, eg by an adequate overhang or by purpose made sub-sills, seals or flashing.

-16.15 Building corners, door and window heads and jambs are formed using corner profiles in accordance with the Certificate holder's instructions.
+16.14 Building corners, door and window heads and jambs are formed using corner profiles in accordance with the Certificate holder's instructions.
 Corner profiles are fixed to all building corners.

-16.16 Installation continues until the whole wall is completely covered including, where appropriate, the building soffits.
+16.15 Installation continues until the whole wall is completely covered including, where appropriate, the building soffits.